-Shared parameters are built into the Project Information to link to the sheets and the cover sheet.
+Shared parameters are built into the Project Information to link to the sheets and the cover sheet as shown in the illustration above for the Project Properties dialog box.

 Sheet parameters are connected to sheet information and apply to the individual sheet.

 Alternate categories may be used in place of the Solicitation Number and the Contract Number if these are not necessary.
-There is a setting in the sheet type properties (USACE Standard) to change from the default to the Alternate Information is set.
-There are separate parameters for the Titles (Alternate Category Title 1, Alternate Category Title 2) that can be changed and the specific Project attributes that apply to these (Alternate Text 1, Alternate Text 2).

 There is a View attribute to identify the “View Purpose” for each view (Working, Documentation, Presentation, Coordination views).